 Propagating perennials is done by either raising them from seeds or cuttings.
 There are thousands of species of plants to choose from, so you can select the ones that suit your propagation method depending on your taste and preference.

 If you are thinking about pruning, there are only two times you are recommended to do so, even though it is not a requirement.
 The first is cutting back, which happens after the harsh seasons when you remove the dead stems, and the Chelsea chop removes the flopped stems.

 Due to the vast number of species available, perennials can grow in several soils like chalky, clay, and sandy soils.

 Problems you might encounter

 Perennials might be some of the best plants, but they also have weak spots, and one of them is cold weather.
 You need to take care of them during the harsh winters if possible.
-If the plants are also under a tree, they might not flourish and the ones on the open field.
+If the plants are also under a tree, they might not flourish on the open field.
 Perennials are also prone to rabbits, so you need to take measures to ensure spring does not leave your foliage exposed to the feeding frenzy.

 Perennials are pretty good on their own, but if you notice that they are dying, drying out, or their leaves are browning, they might be suffering from phytophthora, a condition that causes root rot.
 Root out the affected plants or find the necessary remedy before they infect the rest.
 When the plants are also young, they are prone to many pests and slugs, so you might want to take care of that by using the proper remedies like a bit of lime to keep them at bay.
 Like turning yellow or purple shades, indi, the changing color of leaves cats the perennials might be nutrient deficient.